myplixa/fleeting-plugin-vmware-vsphere/README.md

 ### Linux VMs

-* Provisioning credentials is supported via cloud-init
+- Provisioning credentials is supported via cloud-init
-* The template VM must be configured with cloud-init
+- The template VM must be configured with cloud-init
-* User data with username and SSH public key is injected into cloned VMs
+- User data with username and SSH public key is injected into cloned VMs

 ### Windows VMs

-* Provisioning credentials is not supported for Windows VMs
+- Provisioning credentials is not supported for Windows VMs
-* Use static credentials with username and password
+- Use static credentials with username and password

 ## Contributing

 Contributions to this plugin are welcome and appreciated.
 You can help in several ways:

-* Reporting issues you encounter
+- Reporting issues you encounter
-* Providing feedback from testing in vSphere environments
+- Providing feedback from testing in vSphere environments
-* Submitting bug fixes and improving documentation
+- Submitting bug fixes and improving documentation
-* Suggesting new features or capabilities
+- Suggesting new features or capabilities

 Please open an issue or merge request in this repository to contribute.

+## Acknowledgements

+Special thanks to Olivier Sechet (@osechet) for testing the plugin and contributing bug fixes.